BLOOMBEES/bootstrap-theme/src/common/responsive-utilites.md

 ---
 layout: docs
-title: Responsive utilities
+title: Responsive Utilities
-group: layout
+group: common
 ---

 For faster mobile-friendly development, use these utility classes for showing and hiding content by device via media query.
 Also included are utility classes for toggling content when printed.